 People generally lean on benzodiazepines with the hope of reducing the effects of stress and anxiety experienced in daily life.
 Once you have completed detox and rehab, you will need to access new healthy ways to reduce stress and to achieve a feeling of relaxation.
 Fortunately, there are several effective ways to do this without the need to return to prescription medications:

 - Practicing yoga.
 Yoga is an ancient practice that has been shown to deliver significant benefits to people who struggle with stress or anxiety.
-The motions and postures vary depending on the style of yoga, with some forms of yoga being specifically suited for relaxation.
-Yoga combines the physical actions with focus on breathing and mindfulness.
+The motions and postures vary depending on the style of yoga, with some forms of yoga being suited explicitly for relaxation.
+Yoga combines physical actions with a focus on breathing and mindfulness.

 - Deep breathing.
-We are able to quickly calm our minds and bodies when practicing deep breathing techniques.
-Through the purposeful process of deeply inhaling, holding the breath for a few seconds, and then fully exhaling we are able to lower blood pressure, reduce heart rate, and release muscle tension.
+We can quickly calm our minds and bodies when practicing deep breathing techniques.
+Through the purposeful process of deeply inhaling, holding the breath for a few seconds, and then fully exhaling, we can lower blood pressure, reduce heart rate, and release muscle tension.
 Repeat this pattern several times to fully benefit from deep breathing exercises.

 - Essential oils.
 Essential oils are the concentrated liquids derived from flowers and plants.
 The oils are used for a multitude of medicinal purposes, with certain oils used for healing various conditions.
-When it comes to managing stress, the best essential oils are peppermint, lavender, lemongrass, frankincense, and rose.
+The best essential oils are peppermint, lavender, lemongrass, frankincense, and rose when it comes to managing stress.

 - Herbal supplements.
 Herbal supplements are drug-free, natural remedies to help treat stress and anxiety.
 Some of the most popular include ginkgo biloba, Ashwagandha, passionflower, valerian root, and L-Theanine.